 - The student will be notified by letter of the action taken on the Application for Readmission from Academic Suspension.

-- Students who are readmitted after suspension will be placed on Academic Probation following Suspension beginning with the semester immediately following his/her return to UNI.
-A student readmitted after suspension must earn a UNI semester GPA of 2.00 or higher for each semester after being readmitted until his/her UNI cumulative GPA reaches 2.00 or higher.
+- Students who are readmitted after suspension will be placed on Academic Probation following Suspension beginning with the semester immediately following their return to UNI.
+A student readmitted after suspension must earn a UNI semester GPA of 2.00 or higher for each semester after being readmitted until their UNI cumulative GPA reaches 2.00 or higher.

 To obtain an Application for Readmission from Suspension, please navigate to the Application for Readmission from Suspension webpage.